Heritage Coast

 Nature tourism

 With funding from LEADER we have been able to work with the children in Year 5 of the Ribbon Academy in Murton to produce a self-guided walk leaflet.
-The children researched and designed Murton walks leaflet using ipad technology during fieldwork.
+The children researched and designed Murton walks leaflet (PDF) using ipad technology during fieldwork.

 Training Days